sauce-archives/isign/scripts/mac/README.rst

 These scripts will re-provision (aka resign, code sign, etc) an app, using Apple tools.
-The iresign tools emulate what these do, on Linux.
+The isign tools emulate what these do, on Linux.

 provisions.sh is the original script that Mike Han (@mikehan) wrote.